-8 SEO Tracking Software Platforms Our Small Agency Actually Uses
+8 SEO Reporting Software Platforms Our Agency Actually Uses

-If you do a search for best SEO tracking platforms, most of the results are giant lists and not particularly curated.
+If you do a search for best SEO reporting platforms, most of the results are giant lists and not particularly curated.
 Since we have experience in the industry, we thought it would be more helpful to tell you exactly what we use on a daily basis for ourselves and our clients.
 Here are 8 SEO tracking software platforms that we find useful every day.

 This service, offered by Google, tracks and reports on your website traffic.
 It gives you insight into how users are engaging with your website through a variety of channels.
 Google Analytics makes it easier for you to determine what may be engaging your target market or how to build upon that through the data it captures.
 You can use it to reposition and expand on successful content or reallocate resources from things that aren’t working to things that are.
 The best part is that it’s free to sign up and use!

 Google Search Console

-This is another Google-provided service that allows webmasters to check the indexing status of their websites and, in turn, optimize the visibility of them.
-In essence, it helps you monitor, maintain, and troubleshoot your site’s presence in Google Search results.
+This is another Google-provided service that helps you monitor, maintain, and troubleshoot your site’s presence in Google Search results.
 Search Console is important because if your site isn’t indexing properly, then it doesn’t matter how great your SEO strategy is.
 Additionally, when you link Search Console and Google Analytics, you can see what keywords you’re showing up for and which ones are getting people to click through to your website.
-You’ll find this information in the Search Analytics report, where you can see your data from various perspectives including which pages are showing up in the search engines.
+Google Search Console is one of the best source of SEO keyword ideas.
 It’s also free to sign up and use Search Console!

 Google Tag Manager